-If you’ve signed up for a saddle seat on our Andalucia, Spain ride you might just be lucky enough to manage a double whammy and get to ride the delightful Embrujarda.
+If you’ve signed up for a saddle seat on our ride in Andalusia, Spain, you might just be lucky enough to manage a double whammy and ride the delightful Embrujarda.
 We asked our guides, Giles and Miranda, for the rundown on this beautiful mare.

 Horse’s Name: Embrujada (means ‘bewitched’)

 Breed: Pura Raza Española (Purebred Spanish Horse, or Andalusian)

 Height: 1.67 m (that’s getting up near 17 hands high!)